wordofwarning/wordofwarning.org/current/2025-worksahead/index.md

 Martha is a spoken word and performance artist.

 #### Entry
-Pay What You Decide: £15/£10/£5/£0.
+Pay What You Decide: £15/£10/£5/£0 (advance booking recommended).

-Tickets: will be available <a href="https://contactmcr.com" target="_blank">online via Contact</a> in mid-April.
+Tickets: available online via Contact for <a href="https://contactmcr.com/book/instance/359758" target="_blank">Thursday</a>/<a href="https://contactmcr.com/book/instance/359759" target="_blank">Friday</a>.

 Times: Thursday 15 and Friday 16 May 2025, 7.30pm each night (a double bill with an interval, ends *about* 9pm).